 After all the self-educating and attending the protest, my eyes are finally opening to the issue of racism in the criminal justice system (and beyond).
 I used to think that most of the terrible things that happen to black people are related to poverty, and while poverty is a huge issue, I now see that being black is an independent risk factor and that systemic change is needed to fix it.

 I still believe that all lives matter, but now I understand that statement is a naïve and simplistic narrative.
 I was looking at the world from where I was standing, a place, a privilege.
-The playing field is so uneven that we need to help black lives just to get to the starting line that the rest of us take for granted.
+The playing field is so uneven that we need to help black lives to get to the starting line that the rest of us take for granted.
 I finally see the problem, which is a necessary first step before trying to find a solution.
 As a physician, I cannot begin to understand the complexities of the criminal justice system, nor can I be sure of the best way to fix it.
-What I do know is that the system needs reform and that vilifying every police officer is not the right approach.
+I know that the system needs reform and that vilifying every police officer is not the right approach.

 Image credit: Shutterstock.com